 Solihull Business Discussion Group

-11th April 2019 38th Annual Dinner & Wine Tasting Guest after Dinner Speaker Graham Hughes
+16th April 39th Annual Dinner & Wine Tasting Guest after Dinner Speaker tba

 All evenings start at 7 pm at the Old Silhillians Clubhouse, junction 5 of the M42